corygibbons/yuki/README.md

 Currently the theme works best for photo based blogs.
 At the moment all post types are supported but some work better than others, will create better support in the future when I have time.

 ## Install
-Install from the [Tumblr Theme Store](https://www.tumblr.com/theme/37868) or copy and paste all contents from [yuki.html](https://raw.github.com/corygibbons/yuki/master/yuki.html) into your Tumblr customization window.
+Copy and paste all contents from [yuki.html](https://raw.github.com/corygibbons/yuki/master/yuki.html) into your Tumblr theme customization window.

 ## Demo
 Demo available at [yuki-theme.tumblr.com](http://yuki-theme.tumblr.com)